 Sub procedures help to make programs smaller and easier to manage.
 A sub procedure begins with a Sub keyword and ends with an End Sub keyword.
 The program structure of a sub procedure is as follows:

 The parameter is a certain data that is passed into the sub procedure to perform a specified task.

-In this example, we create a sub procedure sum to sum up two values that are specified as the arguments.
-The main program can reference a procedure by using its name together with the arguments in the parentheses.
+In this example, we create a sub procedure, to sum up two values that are specified as the parameters.
+The main program can reference a procedure by using its name together with the parameters in the parentheses.

 Private Sub Form1_Load(sender As Object, e As EventArgs) Handles MyBase.Load sum(5, 6) End Sub Sub sum(a As Single, b As Single) MsgBox("sum="& a + b) End Sub

 This is Visual Basic 2015 program that demonstrates how to crack passwords.
 It can generate possible passwords and compare each of them with the actual password; and if the generated password found to be equal to the actual password, login will be successful.